-Low: The overall short-term unmitigated health risk associated with other foodborne and waterborne diseases at Al Asad AB was considered High (bacterial diarrhea, hepatitis A, typhoid fever) and Moderate (diarrhea-protozoal, diarrhea-cholera, brucellosis, hepatitis E) if local food or water was consumed.
+Low: The overall short-term unmitigated health risk associated with other food borne and waterborne diseases at Camp Redleg was considered high (bacterial diarrhea), moderate (diarrhea-protozoal, hepatitis A) and low (brucellosis, hepatitis E, typhoid fever/paratyphoid fever) if local food or water was consumed.
 Confidence in the risk estimate was medium.